-Repeat Finding from Prior Year(s): No
+Repeat Finding from Prior Year(s): Yes, finding 2023-002.

 Recommendation: With the turnover in staffing, we realize the new staff were not aware of the controls system that needed to be in place.
 We recommend a control process be in place so review of the submission can occur prior to submission for any noticeable errors.